 I would say the increased contrast on the figure looks both more interesting, and more realistic.
 I encourage you to spend more of your hobby study effort on learning to see the contrast around us in the real world and applying that to your miniatures rather than getting too caught up in finding the exact right colour recipes for various objects and textures.
-(As a side note on how colour isn’t the secret key to realism, the shadow colours on both the pants and skin of the blacksmith figure include saturated purple.)
+(As a side note on how colour isn’t the secret key to realism, the shadow colours on both the pants and skin of the revised blacksmith figure include saturated purple.)

 Here’s the black and white version of the blacksmith figure.
 I know people sometimes find it easier to see contrast in grayscale.
 I’m going to include a couple of grayscale photos of the portraits at the bottom of this article as well.